The benefits of befriending

 Befriending at First Steps was there for me when I was unsure where to turn, bringing huge benefits that I struggled to find elsewhere.

-It provides support to service users by offering an online communication channel for them to talk things through with someone who understands – often someone who has been affected by an eating disorder themselves.
+It provides support to service users by offering an online communication channel for them to talk things through with someone who understands – often someone who has been affected by an eating disorder themselves and recovered.

-I was paired with a lovely, knowledgeable volunteer who was also training to be a therapist at the time, so had great skills in supporting people with mental health difficulties.
-She emailed me twice a week to both see how I was and listen to all that I shared with her.
+I was paired with a lovely, knowledgeable befriender who was also training to be a therapist at the time, so had great skills in supporting people with mental health difficulties.
+We had contact twice a week to both see how I was and listen to all that I shared with her.

 Sometimes it’s difficult to express how we’re feeling verbally, or accurately put the words together when feeling on the spot in face-to-face conversations.